15 great late-fall getaways

 This pretty town along the St. Croix River is a favorite weekend destination for Twin Citians.

 It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians that line its hills.
-But it's also got a winery and brewery to visit, trolley and Foodies on Foot tours to take and sculptures to see on an outdoors art tour.
+But it's also got a wineries and breweries to visit and trolley tours to take.

 © Beth Gauper

 The streets of Traverse City are lined with shops, restaurants and craft breweries.